MicrosoftDocs/WSL/WSL/troubleshooting.md

 sudo systemctl disable network-manager.service
 ```

-### Resolving .local names in WSL
+### Resolve .local names in WSL

+To resolve hostnames to IP addresses within a local network without the need for a conventional DNS server, .local names are often used.
+This is achieved through the mDNS (Multicast DNS) protocol, which relies on multicast traffic to function.

-**When networkingMode is set to NAT:**
+**networkingMode set to NAT:**

-At the moment this is not supported when DNS tunneling is enabled.
-To enable resolution of .local names we recommend one of the following solutions:
+Currently, this feature is not supported when DNS tunneling is enabled.
+To enable the resolution of .local names, we recommend the following solutions:

-1) Disabling DNS tunneling
+- Disable DNS tunneling.
-2) Using mirrored networking mode.
-Please find more details in the section below
+- Use mirrored networking mode.

-**When networkingMode is set to Mirrored:**
+**networkingMode set to Mirrored:**

-Because mirrored mode supports multicast traffic, the mDNS protocol can be used to resolve .local names.
-Linux needs to be configured to support mDNS, as it does not support it by default.
-One way to configure it is using the following 2 steps:
+Since Mirrored mode supports multicast traffic, the mDNS (Multicast DNS) protocol can be used to resolve .local names.
+Linux must be configured to support mDNS, as it does not do so by default.
+One way to configure it is using the following these two steps:

 1) Install the "libnss-mdns" package

 ```Bash
 sudo apt-get install libnss-mdns
 ```

+*The "libnss-mdns" package is a plugin for the GNU Name Service Switch (NSS) functionality of the GNU C Library (glibc) that provides hostname resolution via Multicast DNS (mDNS).
+This package effectively allows common Unix/Linux programs to resolve names in the ad-hoc mDNS domain .local.

-2) Configure the /etc/nsswitch.conf file to enable the "mdns_minimal" setting in the "hosts" section.
+2) Configure the `/etc/nsswitch.conf` file to enable the "mdns_minimal" setting in the "hosts" section.
 Example content of the file:

 ```Bash
 cat /etc/nsswitch.conf